RPGroup-PBoC/whale/schedule.md

 # II.
 Schedule

-We meet once per week on Mondays at noon in [Chen 240A](https://www.caltech.edu/map/campus/tianqiao-and-chrissy-chen-neuroscience-research-building).
+We meet once per week on (day) at (time) in (place).
+Details for each session (including labs and field trips) will be posted here and announced via email as they arise.

+(last year's schedule)

 | Week | Date | Topic | Notes |
 | -- | -- | -- | -- |